shaghik89/Shaghik-Portfolio/README.md

 **AI Procurmenet Digitalization Expert @ Uniper (_Januray 2023 - Present_)**
 -Workflow Automation with Alteryx:
 - Self-Learned Alteryx Designer: Conduct data wrangling and create automated workflows using Alteryx.
-- Visualization in Power BI**: Visualize business KPIs related to procurement in the energy sector.
+- Visualization in Power BI: Visualize business KPIs related to procurement in the energy sector.
 -IT Security and Management
-- Security Policies with Tufin**: Use Tufin to ensure systems are secured within industry standards, implementing and managing IT security policies.
+- Security Policies with Tufin: Use Tufin to ensure systems are secured within industry standards, implementing and managing IT security policies.
 -AI-Driven Procurement Chatbots:
 - Researched and evaluated potential solutions for procurement chatbots.
 - Developed chatbots using platforms like Copilot Studio and Azure Chatbots for virtual assistance in procurement.